 GEORGIA

 Exception(s) to protection The existence of the protection does not limit: Admissibility of any evidence in connection with the investigation or prosecution of a crime or a defendant that is not subject to the protection; Any seizure of evidence or contraband otherwise permitted by law; or Authority of a law enforcement officer to detain or take into custody a person in the course of an investigation or to effectuate an arrest for any offense not subject to the protection.

 Reporting overdose a mitigating factor in sentencing No.

 Offenses subject to mitigation N/A

 Circumstance(s) when mitigation applies N/A

 Other provisions of note None.

 Express DIH or DDRD provision in state law No.

 Classification of DIH/DDRD offense N/A

 Circumstance(s) when DIH/DRDD applies N/A

 Affirmative defense of DIH/DDRD offense N/A

 Recently proposed Legislation H.B.
 12, 156th Gen. Assemb., 2021-2022 Reg.
 Sess.
 (Ga.
-2021) (pending in House upon adjournment).
-This bill would amend the GS protection for possession of marijuana from one ounce to two ounces.
+2021) (bill died upon legislature's adjournment).
+This bill proposed to expand the protection for possession of marijuana from one ounce to two ounces.
 S.B.
 77, 156th Gen. Assemb., 2021-2022 Reg.
 Sess.
 (Ga.
-2021) (pending in Senate upon adjournment).
-The bill would amend the GS protect for possession of marijuana to apply to GA.
-CODE ANN. § 16-13-2(b) (West 2021) ("Conditional discharge for possession as first offense") instead of GA.
-CODE ANN. § 16-13- 30(j)(1) (West 2021) ("Possession, manufacturing, etc., of certain controlled substances or marijuana").
+2021) (bill died upon legislature's adjournment).
+The bill proposed to amend the GS protect for possession of marijuana to apply to GA.
+CODE ANN. § 16-13-2(b) (West 2022) ("Conditional discharge for possession as first offense") instead of GA.
+CODE ANN. § 16-13- 30(j)(1) (West 2022) ("Possession, manufacturing, etc., of certain controlled substances or marijuana").

-HAWAII Statute(s) and initial effective date(s) HAW.
+HAWAII Statute(s) and initial HAW.
 REV. STAT.
-ANN. § 329-43.6 (West 2021) (eff.
-July 7, 2015).
-Substantive amendments to law(s) None.
-Individual(s) eligible for GS protection Person or persons who, in good faith, seek medical assistance for someone who is experiencing a drug or alcohol overdose.
+ANN. § 329-43.6 (West 2022) (eff.
+July 7, 2015). effective date(s) Substantive None. amendments to law(s) Individual(s) eligible for GS protection Person or persons who, in good faith, seek medical assistance for someone who is experiencing a drug or alcohol overdose.
 Person experiencing a drug or alcohol overdose who seeks medical assistance for himself or herself or is the subject of such a good faith request.
 The law defines the terms "drug or alcohol overdose" and "seeks medical assistance."
 A "drug or alcohol overdose" is a condition resulting from the use of a controlled substance, alcohol, or another substance combined with one of these.
-Protection as to controlled substance possession crimes An eligible person shall not be arrested, charged, prosecuted, or convicted; have their property subject to forfeiture; or otherwise be penalized for the possession of a controlled substance.
-Protection as to drug paraphernalia crimes An eligible person shall not be arrested, charged, prosecuted, or convicted; have their property subject to forfeiture; or otherwise be penalized for the possession of drug paraphernalia.
+Protection as to An eligible person shall not be arrested, charged, prosecuted, or controlled substance convicted; have their property subject to forfeiture; or otherwise be possession crimes penalized for the possession of a controlled substance.
+Protection as to drug An eligible person shall not be arrested, charged, prosecuted, or paraphernalia crimes convicted; have their property subject to forfeiture; or otherwise be penalized for the possession of drug paraphernalia.
 Protection as to other crimes/violations An eligible person shall not be arrested, charged, prosecuted, or convicted; have his or her property subject to forfeiture; or otherwise be penalized for: Violation of a restraining order; Violation of probation or parole; or Committing a prohibited act under HAW.
 REV. STAT.
-ANN. § 281-101.5 or § 712-1250.5 (West 2021) (providing alcohol to a person under the age of 21).
+ANN. § 281-101.5 or § 712-1250.5 (West 2022) (providing alcohol to a person under the age of 21).
 Requirement(s) for the protection to apply Evidence for the arrest, charge, prosecution, conviction, seizure, or penalty must have been gained as a result of the seeking of medical assistance.
-Exception(s) to protection None.
-Reporting overdose a mitigating factor in sentencing Yes.
-Offenses subject to mitigation Any controlled substance or alcohol-related criminal prosecution not covered by the Good Samaritan protection.
-Circumstance(s) when mitigation applies Act of seeking medical assistance for someone who is experiencing a drug or alcohol overdose.
+Exception(s) to None. protection Reporting overdose a Yes. mitigating factor in sentencing Offenses subject to mitigation Any controlled substance or alcohol-related criminal prosecution not covered by the Good Samaritan protection.
+Circumstance(s) when Act of seeking medical assistance for someone who is experiencing mitigation applies a drug or alcohol overdose.